Martha Speaks: Shelter Dog Blues

 Parents Need to Know

 Parents need to know that Martha Speaks: Shelter Dog Blues, part of the Martha Speaks series of chapter books, involves a pet who gets lost and ends up in a shelter.
 The experience is ultimately positive, but more appropriate for kids who already understand (or are ready for) the idea of pets being abandoned or running away, and the shelter and adoption process.
 Also, the Kindle version has a formatting issue -- the illustrations include text, as they would in a picture book, then that same text appears again on the following page in a different font, presumably to acquaint kids with the typical display of text in chapter books.
 But it may be confusing or distracting for some.

 Martha thinks she's got it pretty bad when she's forced to take a bath.
 But when her collar falls out the window and Martha darts after it, finding herself out on the streets and ultimately in the animal shelter, she realizes her definition of "bad" might have been a little bit premature.
 Making friends with the other shelter pets, she realizes just how lucky she is -- if only she can find her family again and tell them!

 Is it any good?

-With its comedy-of-errors humor and vibrant, cartoonish watercolor-and-ink drawings, MARTHA SPEAKS: SHELTER DOG BLUES engages and informs readers, offering lessons in gratitude, kindness, positivity -- and vocabulary.
+With its comedy-of-errors humor and vibrant, cartoonish watercolor-and-ink drawings, this fun book engages and informs readers, offering lessons in gratitude, kindness, positivity -- and vocabulary.
 Martha the dog finds herself in all kinds of silly binds, usually of her own doing, but through her learning process, readers, too, learn how to navigate the world and act with decency.